 Step 2: Right click drive C and select "Resize/Move Volume" again, drag right border towards right to combine the Unallocated space.

 Remember to click Apply on top left to execute, otherwise, real disk partitions won't be modified.

 Adjust C drive partition size with another disk

-If there is not enough free space in contiguous D drive, you can shrink other non-adjacent partitions on the same disk, then you just need an additional step to move Unallocated space next to C drive.
+If there is not enough free space in contiguous D drive, you can shrink a non-adjacent partitions on the same disk, then you just need an additional step to move Unallocated space next to C drive.

 But if there is no other data volume on the same disk, no partitioning software can extend C drive with free space on a different disk.
 In that case, you can clone this disk to a larger one and resize partition with extra disk space.
 If there's other partition on the same disk, you may consider moving partition to another disk, then delete this partition and add its space to C drive.